Haxos/RES_Labo-HTTPInfra/README.md

 The docker-compose file version used is the latest (`3`).

 #### Containers
-The different container created are the followings :
+The different container (also called *service*) created are the followings :
 - `apache` the apache server used for the dynamic pages.
 Its image is located in `./docker-images/apache/`.
 - `composer` : container used for running the packet manager composer  for the installation of PHP dependencies.
 Its image is located in `./docker-images/composer/`.
 - `express` : the expressJS server used for generating dynamic data.
 Its image is located in `./docker-images/express/`.